winterbarry/product_preview/README.md

 ## Attributions

-The images used in this project were made possible by:
+-The images used in this project were made possible by:
 -frontendmentor.io
 -flaticon.com (<a href="https://www.flaticon.com/free-icons/smart-cart" title="smart cart icons">Smart cart icons created by Freepik - Flaticon</a>)